flan/staticdhcpd/README.md

       * custom
         * I will be verifying its functionality
       * PostgreSQL
-        * This has been rewritten to use psycopg(3); documentation changes may be required
+        * This has been rewritten to use psycopg(3)
         * I will be verifying its functionality
-      * MySQL
+      * MySQL/MariaDB
         * I will be verifying its functionality
       * Oracle
-        * This has been rewritten to use the newer oracledb package; documentation changes may be required
+        * This has been rewritten to use the newer oracledb package
         * However, since I do not have an Oracle environment or interest in maintaining one, I will be opening an issue to ask for someone to handle validation
           * This means Oracle will **NOT** be officially supported with the 3.0.0 release, even though it should work
           * If this is a problem for you, please help by verifying functionality so I can close this hole